junhma/BookListManager/README.md

 - have the option to load my book list from a file

 ## Instructions for Grader

-- how to generate the first of the two required actions that are related to the required user story "add multiple Xs to a Y" (e.g., click the button labelled "Add an X", or select the menu item labelled "Add an X", or type <ctrl>+N on the keyboard to add an X,...)
-- how to generate the second of the two required actions
-- where to find the visual component that was added to your project (e.g., background image, image added to button)
+- To edit books, click on the "Edit" button to enable editing, the double click on the field the user wish to edit.
+- To add books, first click the "Edit" button to enable editing.
+Then click the "Add" button to add new rows.
+Once that is done, enter the titles and chapters for the new books in the new rows.
+- To remove a book, first click the "Edit" button to enable editing.
+Then select a book by clicking on its row.
+Then click the "Remove" button.
+Without a selection, the remove button removes the first row by default.
+- The visual component is in the folder images, and are icons for pop up messages.
+They appear when saving or loading is successful.
-- how does the user save the state of the application to file
+- The user can save the state of the application by clicking the  "Save" button.
-- how does the user load the state of the application from file
+- The user can load the state of the application by clicking the "Load" button.